emadruida/glpi-fpm/README.md

 Docker container that serves GLPI via php-fpm.

-A proxy server is needed to redirect traffic to the php-fpm gateway.

 ## How to use this image

 A sample configuration using compose could be the following `docker-compose.yml` file: